JosTorre/JosTorre.github.io/content/assets/studentmenu.md

     - *Fried fish filet burger with arugula and siracha mayo sauce.*
 - __Shrimp Quesadilla__
     - *Marinated fried shrimps in a tortilla with melted cheese, avocado and siracha mayo sauce.*
+- __Flammkuchen__
+    - *Backed pizza dough with spreaded creme fraiche and bacon and onion as topping.*

 ## Drinks